 - Maintaining the trust and confidence of all stakeholders

-By outlining expectations and procedures with respect to our customers, The Code better equips us to provide exceptional services and in that way fosters an ease of doing business with Economical.
+By outlining expectations and procedures with respect to Economical customers, The Code better equips Economical and its employees to provide exceptional services and, in that way, fosters an ease of doing business with Economical.

 Demonstrating professional appearance and behaving courteously

-In keeping with our high corporate standards for providing quality products and service, we are expected to maintain a professional, business-like appearance in both our grooming and attire during business hours and outside of business hours at company or industry functions.
-Our professional image reinforces our high-performance business culture.
+In keeping with its high corporate standards for providing quality products and service, Economical employees are expected to maintain a professional, business-like appearance in both grooming and attire during business hours and outside of business hours at company or industry functions.
+A professional image reinforces Economical’s high-performance business culture.

-First impressions of our workplace and us can have a significant impact on the success of our business.
-Economical’s professional image conveys our values, achievements and work ethic.
+First impressions of Economical’s workplace and its employees can have a significant impact on the success of Economical’s business.
+Economical’s professional image conveys its values, achievements and work ethic.
 First impressions are often lasting.
-We are expected to present a professional, business-like image to our business contacts and associates at all times.
+Employees are expected to present a professional, business-like image to Economical’s business contacts and associates at all times.

-As employees of Economical, we influence others to achieve organizational goals.
+Employees of Economical influence others to achieve organizational goals.
 This includes relationship building, facilitation and negotiating skills.
-We retain composure when faced with difficult situations.
-We reflect the concerns of others, are easy to talk to and maintain and build productive working relationships.
-We demonstrate respect and tolerance and balance the needs of people who have different views, perspectives and backgrounds.
-We encourage and seek to learn from others’ perspectives and experience.
+Economical employees retain composure when faced with difficult situations.
+They reflect the concerns of others, are easy to talk to, and maintain and build productive working relationships.
+Economical and its employees demonstrate respect and tolerance and balance the needs of people who have different views, perspectives, and backgrounds.
+Employees encourage and seek to learn from others’ perspectives and experience.

-We work hard to make teamwork work.
+Economical and its employees work hard to make teamwork work.
 Building a culture that supports effective teamwork involves breaking down silos across traditional boundaries.
-This allows us to gather and share information, plan approaches and make decisions together, incorporating varied perspectives.
-As a result we can respond more rapidly, better meet needs, use resources more efficiently, creatively solve problems, and share responsibility for successes and lessons learned.
+This allows employees to gather and share information, plan approaches and make decisions together, incorporating varied perspectives.
+As a result, employees can respond more rapidly, better meet needs, use resources more efficiently, creatively solve problems, and share responsibility for successes and lessons learned.
 Teamwork also keeps the overall best interests of the company paramount.

 Communicating with the media and public

-Economical’s public and media relations team manages all public and media affairs to ensure professionalism and safeguarding of our reputation.
-If someone from the media asks you about any aspect of our business or the industry in general, you should refrain from commenting.
-Instead refer them to our public and media relations team, who are responsible for communicating Economical’s position to the media.
+Economical’s public and media relations team manages all public and media affairs to ensure professionalism and safeguarding of its reputation.
+If someone from the media asks employees about any aspect of Economical’s business or the industry in general, they should refrain from commenting, instead referring them to Economical’s Public and Media Relations team who are responsible for communicating Economical’s position to the media.